frezcirno/ooddiitt/README.md

-# How to build lcl-klee
+# How to build pg-klee

 This is a collection of our notes about the installation of [KLEE](https://klee.github.io/).
-This document contains a step by step recipe for building lcl-klee and its dependencies.
+This document contains a step by step recipe for building pg-klee and its dependencies.

 ----------